arnog/mathlive/tutorials/CONTRIBUTOR_GUIDE.md

 an in-memory data structure to represent a math expression while it is being edited (the math atom tree).

-Here are some of the key concepts used throughtout the code base.
+Here are some of the key concepts used throughout the code base.

  ### Span